FrozenNode/Laravel-Administrator/src/docs/actions.md

 The `messages` option is an array with three keys: `active`, `success`, and `error`.
 The `active` key is what is shown to the user as the action is being performed.
 The `success` key is the success message.
 The `error` key is the default error message.

+The `permission` option is an anonymous function that gets the relevant `$model` passed to it as its only parameter.
+This is exactly the same as if you were to put this action in your [`action_permissions`](/docs/model-configuration#action-permissions) array.
+Where you choose to put the permission callback is entirely up to you.

 > **Note**: If you want to show a custom error message, return an error string back from the `action` function

 <a name="model-config"></a>